neondatabase/website/content/docs/conceptual-guides/branching.md

 You can verify that a branch is deleted by listing the branches for your project.
 See [List branches](#list-branches).
 The deleted branch should no longer be listed.

-## Branching use cases
+## Branching workflows

-Neon's branching feature has a variety of possible uses, a few of which are discussed below:
+You can use Neon's branching feature in variety development workflows, a few of which are discussed below:

 ### Development